Exercising - the benefits are much more than weight loss!

 So…WHAT IS EXERCISE GOOD FOR?

-- Bone strength – bone mineral density reduces after the age of about 23 years old.
+- Bone strength – We have peak bone strength in our 20’s – and then it reduces.
 Weight-bearing and strength exercise can help to slow this decline dramatically and reduce the risk of osteoporosis and bone fractures.

-- Falls Risk – Falls are the leading cause for admission to hospital, nursing homes and indirectly a premature death in an elderly population.
-Strength and balance training can assist at reducing your falls risk and living independently and longer in your own home.
+- Falls Risk – Falls cause more hospital admissions, fractures and premature death in the elderly.
+Strength and balance training can help keep you on your feet and living independently and longer in your own home.

-- Mental Health – exercise is one of the most potent anti-depressants that we have and delays the onset and severity of dementia.
+- Mental Health – exercise is one of the most potent anti-depressants that we have and can delay the onset and severity of dementia.
 It also improves memory, concentration, alertness, focus and therefore efficiency at work or school.
+In life right now with the COVID-19 pandemic, it is more important than ever that we keep moving.

-It’s not all doom and gloom though – the World Health Organisations recommends 30 minutes of moderate intensity exercise, 5 days a week and it is estimated that it could cut Australia’s disease burden due to insufficient physical activity by about 26%.
+The World Health Organisation recommends 30 minutes of moderate intensity aerobic exercise, 5 days a week and 2 resistance sessions.
+It is estimated that it could cut Australia’s disease burden due to insufficient physical activity by about 26%.

 Brendan Mason, Physiotherapist, Director Back In Motion Aspendale Gardens.